kwynns/react-take-home-test/README.md

 #### Bonus2:

-Have the page number show in the url, and when you reload it fetches and displays that page on load.
-Same thing with the drawer/user with the user id in the url (use routes)
+When the drawer is open with the additional user data, add the id to the url path, so if you refresh the page, the drawer will automatically open with that user